markeleone/Bay_of_Fundy/README.md

 ![Image of DOPPIO Simulated Particles](https://github.com/markeleone/Bay_of_Fundy/blob/main/plots/BoFParticleTrack1.png)

-*What if we increase the number of particles (sensitivity analysis coming soon)*
+*What if we increase the number of particles? (sensitivity analysis coming soon)*

   - DOPPIO Simulated Particles in BoF Gyre, May 2018